buwilliams/strikebot/README.md

 ## Overview

 Strikebot follows the Strategy Pattern to execute a series of steps.
-These steps contain information about which adaptors to invoke.
-The adapotors in turn do some of job for you.
+These steps contain determine which adaptors to invoke and what config should be passed to them.
+The adapotors in turn do some job for you.

 For example, you might want to:
 1. Download some JSON from FTP